Privacy Policy

 What MailCue never does

-- Sends any email without your explicit tap on the Send button
+- Sends or composes any email without your explicit tap on Send

-- Sends analytics or crash reports to third-party services
+- Sends analytics or crash reports containing your mail content

 AppleScript and Automation permissions